 There are various sights where a person can contract and outsource to a virtual assistant.
 You may try:

 Those are just a few places and I do suggest you interview and test out virtual assistants.
 There are many good ones but like anything, there are some bad ones too.

-If you have any questions, just ask below.
+If you have any questions about what to outsource to virtual assistants, just ask below.
+I look forward to hearing from you.
 Thank you for visiting.